-34. MOVEMENT OF MARKERS ON THE A.S.T.
+27. MOVEMENT OF MARKERS ON THE A.S.T.

-- 34.1 At the end of each turn, each player's marker is moved one space to the right along the A.S.T.
-In some situations, a marker may not move forward or may even be moved backward one space. - 34.11 A player's marker may not enter a new epoch unless the epoch entry requirements are met.
+- 27.1 At the end of each turn, each player's marker is moved one space to the right along the A.S.T.
+In some situations, a marker may not move forward or may even be moved backward one space. - 27.11 A player's marker may not enter a new epoch unless the epoch entry requirements are met.

-34.2 Epoch Entry Requirements:
+27.2 Epoch Entry Requirements

-34.21 Stone Age - none.

-- 34.22 Early Bronze Age two cities in play. - 34.23 Late Bronze Age three cities in play and ownership of 3 civilization cards. - 34.24 Early Iron Age four cities in play and ownership of at least 3 civilization cards each with a face value of at least 100. - 34.25 Late Iron Age five cities in play and ownership of at least 3 civilization cards each with a face value of at least 200.
+- 27.21 Stone Age none. - 27.22 Early Bronze Age two cities in play. - 27.23 Late Bronze Age three cities in play and ownership of 3 civilization cards. - 27.24 Early Iron Age four cities in play and ownership of at least 3 civilization cards each with a face value of at least 100. - 27.25 Late Iron Age five cities in play and ownership of at least 3 civilization cards each with a face value of at least 200.

-34.3 Frozen AST Marker Situations:
+27.3 Frozen A.S.T.
+Marker Situations

-34.31 If a player has fewer cities in play than the number required to enter an epoch, his marker is frozen on the A.S.T. and may not advance further in that epoch until he has again constructed the required number of cities.
+27.31 If a player has fewer cities in play than the number required to enter an epoch, his marker is frozen on the A.S.T. and may not advance further in that epoch until he has again constructed the required number of cities.
 This determination is made at the time markers are moved along the A.S.T.

-34.4 Backward AST Marker Movement Situations:
+27.4 Backward A.S.T.
+Marker Movement Situations

-- 34.41 If a player ends a round with no cities in play, his marker moves backwards on the A.S.T. at the rate of one space per turn, unless that player is in the Stone Age, which has no city requirement. - 34.42 When a player resolves the calamity "Regression" he immediately pushes himself down one space on the AST.
+- 27.41 If a player ends a round with no cities in play, his marker moves backwards on the A.S.T. at the rate of one space per turn, unless that player is in the Stone Age, which has no city requirement. - 27.42 When a player resolves the calamity Regression (28.91) he immediately pushes himself down zero to two spaces on the A.S.T.
+This does not affect the Movement of Markers on the A.S.T.
+Phase.